Harewood Plains

 What can you do?

 Click on the PROTECT HAREWOOD PLAINS brochure image to learn more.
 Help us build community support for the protection and conservation of this unique jewel of Nanaimo.
+Let your elected officials know about your wish to protect the entirety of the Harewood Plains, see brochure for email addresses.

 Donate